hakavlad/tird/README.md

 ## Goals

 - Providing protection for individual files, including:
-  - symmetric encryption;
+  - deniable encryption;
   - minimizing metadata leakage;
-  - plausible deniability;
-  - data hiding (prevention of detection).
+  - data hiding.
-- Keep it simple: refusal to implement functions that are not directly related to primary security goals.
+- Simplicity: refusal to implement features that are not directly related to primary security goals.
 - Providing a stable encryption format with no cryptographic agility for long-term data storage.

 ## Cryptographic primitives